 In order to meet the objectives of this project, data must be obtained from a variety of sources.
 We will use broadscale aerial survey results (from this principal investigator) to describe temporal and spatial patterns in foraging kittiwakes and schooling fish in surface waters.
 We will use discrete acoustic data collected by the SEA project and the APEX project to compare subsurface distributions of fish.
-We will use discrete zooplankton and physical oceanography broadscale survey was conducted by SEA in the summer of 1996 (Stokesbury et al. in press) along with an annual broadscale survey conducted by APEX during July and early August.
-The species-specific acoustic data will be binned in 1-m depth strata.
-Schools are represented by a number of filled bins surrounded by empty (no targets) bins.
-The mean depth and depth distribution of each group of filled bins represents the subsurface distribution pattern by species which can than be compared to other variables.
+We will use discrete zooplankton and physical oceanography data collected and made available by the SEA project as well as results from a broadscale acoustic survey of zooplankton (continuous data).
+Finally, we will output from the SEA ocean model for the three years of the study to provide continuous spatial variables on oceanography and zooplankton production.